Things I wanted to see but hadn’t yet: Okja, BPM, Your Name, Faces Places, Loving Vincent, Foxtrot, Wonderstruck

-A Ghost Story is a difficult film to write about, because describing it in words seems antithetical to the point: a nameless couple, played by Rooney Mara and Casey Affleck, live together in a tiny plot in Texas til…well, til they don’t.
+A Ghost Story is a difficult film to write about, because describing it in words seems antithetical to the point: a nameless couple, played by Rooney Mara and Casey Affleck, live together in a tiny plot in Texas until…well, until they don’t.
 Less feature film than elaborate art installation, David Lowery’s piece is a visual representation of grief turned inside-out.
 It’s a story not primarily of losing something but of becoming the thing that was lost, an object of orphaned love, unneeded and stuck.
 It’s about the way we bind ourselves to certain places and memories, dislodge ourselves within their walls; about that intangible substance whose presence turns a house into a home, and whose absence turns a home into a memorial.
 Or ruin.
 Or shrine.
-That little bit of ourselves — our love, or sorrow, or resentment — that seems to hang in the air a moment too long, to be soaked up by someone else or linger like a ghost.
+That little bit of ourselves — our love, or sorrow, or resentment — which seems to hang in the air a moment too long, to be soaked up by someone else or linger like a ghost.
 None of this is particularly easy to watch.
 It’s an extremely slow, virtually wordless, claustrophobic mood piece, whose meandering tone lulls you into a trance while lobbing just enough sparse jolts to keep you on your toes.
-But if it clicks into you, like it clicked into me, it becomes something more than mood; something provocative and recognizable, which I’ve never seen on film before.
+But if it clicks into you, like it clicked into me, it becomes something more than mood; something jarring and recognizable, which I’ve never seen on film before.
 A Ghost Story is an emotional haunting; a distant sort of intimacy, so chilly it eventually feels like warmth.

 Scrawled notes left on a counter.
 Unkept promises.
 Routes you might have taken had you been anyone but yourself; others attempted, blocked by barriers you didn’t even know were there.
 That thought which felt so sturdy inside, only to evaporate in the space between utterance and impact.
 Bouncing dots on an iPhone screen, spooky action at a distance signifying real thumbs on real glass, abruptly vanishing and reappearing like a pulse till suddenly: words.
 Gray, motionless, cold.
 Information.
 All of the “meaning” with none of the dance.